ali-i-abbas/Visualizing-open-source-machine-learning-projects-on-GitHub/README.md

 I used the combination of R, Shiny, and r2d3 to implement this visualization project.

 You can use RStudio to open and run app.R

+Please find more details about the project in "Ali Abbas - Project.pdf"